This post is constantly being updated with the newest and most awesome books available. Recently updated in July 2016.

-If you ever listen to the Eventual Millionaire podcast or read interviews from millionaires, the most common piece of advice you’ll hear them talk about, is how many non-fiction books they read each year (and how little TV they watch).
+If you ever listen to podcasts or read interviews from millionaires, the most common piece of advice you’ll hear them talk about is how many non-fiction books they read each year (and how little TV they watch).

-So, I made a New Year’s Resolution to read at least 12 books in 2012 and once I started, it was hard to stop!
-Here’s my top 10 must-read career books (and ebooks) for dreamers, freelancers and entrepreneurs.
-These are all books I’ve read or am currently reading and they’ve helped inspire me and my business ventures.
+Below are my top 15 must-read career books (and ebooks) for dreamers, freelancers and entrepreneurs.
+These are all books I’ve read or am currently reading plus a brief descriptions of how they’ve helped inspire me and my business ventures.

 1. Dream Save Do: Stop Dreaming and Start Living by Betsy & Warren Talbot